andersonfreitas/ia870/README.md

 # ia870 (pymorph)
 ## Python Morphology Toolbox for Teaching Image Processing

+### About this fork

+This is a Python 2/3 compatible fork.

 ### Description

 A collection of Morphological Image Processing tools written in Python and the Numpy package.
 It provides tools to